-You also need to add a diode in parallel with the collector and emitter of the transistor, pointing away from ground.
+You also need to add a diode in parallel with the collector and emitter of the transistor, pointing away from ground as shown in Figure 18 and Figure 19.
 The diode to protects the transistor from back voltage generated when the motor shuts off, or if the motor is turned in the reverse direction.
 This is called a snubber diode, or protection diode.
 Related topics: Transistors, Relays, and Controlling High-Current Loads

 Be sure to add the diode to your circuit correctly.
-The silver band on the diode denotes the cathode which is the tip of the arrow in the schematic, like so:
+The silver band on the diode denotes the cathode which is the tip of the arrow in the schematic, as shown in Figure 20: